 Improving lives through research

-St. Vincent’s Healthcare Group (SVHG) recognises that excellence in research and education underpins excellence in patient care.
-By contributing to the education of the next generation of doctors, nurses and allied health professionals, and by leading in clinical and translational research, the Group and its hospitals play a critical role in the health of the nation.
+St. Vincent’s Healthcare Group (SVHG) recognises that excellence in research underpins excellence in patient care.
+Research contributes to the next generation of doctors, nurses and allied health professionals, and by leading in clinical and translational research, the Group and its hospitals play a critical role in the health of the nation.

 In partnership with UCD, SVHG and its investigators have long established an international reputation for clinical research.
 Our research is routinely published in leading influential scientific and medical journals and is contributing to changing patient care.
 Many of our investigators are globally recognised leaders whose research continues to change outcomes for patients.
 We have achieved major success in research by creating an environment which is supportive to investigators whilst ensuring that all research activity is carried out to the highest ethical and legal standards.